isomerpages/bca-buildsg/_ibuildsg-club/Pinnacle Competition/How to Participate?.md

 	</li>
 	<li><strong>Submit Your Entry</strong>
 		<ul>
-			<li>The following must be completed during the official submission period, between 1 June 2026 and 31 July 2026:
+			<li>The following must be submtted before 14 August 2026:
 				<ol>
 					<li>Share your video and caption on Instagram
 						<ul>